Luka-pp/Milestone-Project-3/Testing.md

 - While doing the form validation testing I have noticed that forms for adding the bike and editing it are not being validated properly.
 Forms were taking any input including the empty spaces.
 That issue was resolved by changing all the input fields from *text area* to *input field* and adding the pattern parameters to the fields.
-At first I have added parameters to the text area field but that did not work.
+At first, I have added parameters to the text area field but that did not work.

 - After fixing the issue above forms of *Edit bike* and *Add Bike* did not display labels correctly.
 That was fixed by